SidharthArya/SidharthArya/AWESOME-STARS.md

 - [huggingface/diffusers](https://github.com/huggingface/diffusers) - 🤗 Diffusers: State-of-the-art diffusion models for image and audio generation in PyTorch
 - [deepset-ai/haystack](https://github.com/deepset-ai/haystack) - :mag: LLM orchestration framework to build customizable, production-ready LLM applications.
 Connect components (Models, Vector DBs, File Converters) to Pipelines or Agents that can interact with your
 - [fortra/impacket](https://github.com/fortra/impacket) - Impacket is a collection of Python classes for working with network protocols.
-- [gradio-app/gradio](https://github.com/gradio-app/gradio) - Create UIs for your machine learning model in Python in 3 minutes
+- [gradio-app/gradio](https://github.com/gradio-app/gradio) - Build and share delightful machine learning apps, in Python 🌟 Star to support our work!
 - [wagtail/wagtail](https://github.com/wagtail/wagtail) - A Django content management system focused on flexibility and user experience
 - [emscripten-core/emsdk](https://github.com/emscripten-core/emsdk) - Emscripten SDK
 - [asottile/pyupgrade](https://github.com/asottile/pyupgrade) - A tool (and pre-commit hook) to automatically upgrade syntax for newer versions of the language.